amlivenetwork/amlive/README.md

 We need to make almost all services available for free!.

-for any suggestion you may reach me directly at johnprogrammertz@gmail.com
+for any suggestion you may reach me directly at johnprogrammertz@gmail.com Your 1 hour dedication to amlive may be the best contribution to free social network..
+LETS MAKE A BIG CHANGE!.